 HOMEWORK: Homework will be assigned on a regular basis.

+For more information refer to pages 15 and 16 of the Curriculum Guide.

+AERONAUTICS GR 11-12

+COURSE #: 446

+CREDIT: 1/2

 COURSE DESCRIPTION:

 The course presents an overview of aviation, enabling the student to gain an appreciation of the complexities of the field of aeronautics.
 Course content includes aircraft structures, principles of flight, aerodynamics of flight, flight controls, aircraft systems, flight instruments, flight manuals and documents, weight and navigation, aeromedical factors, and aeronautical decision making.
 The project-based learning model will require students to integrate science, technology, engineering, and mathematics (STEM), and be innovative thinkers within the realm of aeronautics.
 Students will expand their understanding through the application of STEM to real world scenarios via laboratory practices and computer applications.
 Students will demonstrate their knowledge through tests, hands-on demonstrations, technical reports, and projects.
 This course is co-taught with Technology.
 PREREQUISITE: Successful completion of Earth Science and Living Environment ASSESSMENTS UTILIZED: Projects, exams, homework, class participation, and practical applications.
 SUMMER ASSIGNMENT: None.